matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 (for example, a set_tweak action in a lower priority rule will not apply if a higher priority rule matches, even if that rule does not specify any tweaks).

 Rules also have an identifier, rule_id, which is a string.
 The rule_id is unique within the kind of rule and scope: rule_ids need not be unique between rules of the same kind on different devices.

 A home server may also have server default rules of each kind and in each scope.
 Server default rules are lower priority than user-defined rules in each scope.
-Server defined rules do not have a rule_id except when it is necessary to derive the function of the rule (ie. in room and sender rules).
-Server default rules have an attribute, "default" set to true.
+Server default rules (and only server default rules) begin with a dot ('.') character.

 In addition, all rules may be enabled or disabled.
 Disabled rules never match.